chipsalliance/chisel/website/README.md

 Note that currently there is another website, https://www.chisel-lang.org/, the source for which is https://github.com/freechipsproject/www.chisel-lang.org.
-Following the 3.6 release, the chisel-lang.org be changed to be sourced from this repository.
+Following the 3.6 release, the chisel-lang.org URL will be changed to be sourced from this repository.